20 May Sometimes I Age My IPAs for a Year… Just Me or Naah?

 SpindleTap Juiceton looks like the same bright orange IPA that I remember from a year ago.
 It’s slightly more brown than it was on day one, but again, not nearly what I’d expect after a year.
 It looks better than my homebrew after 3 weeks, and I use enough Co2 to probably be considered irresponsible.

-Each sip is a smooth, tropical-hop, crescendo that finishes off with Z E R O bitterness.
+Each sip is a smooth, tropical-hop, crescendo that finishes off with Z E R O bitterness or hop burn.
 It isn’t quite as bright and crisp as I remember it, and the tropical flavor is a bit muddled; there is no distinctive fruit flavor that presented itself.
 It seems a bit sweeter, but the carbonation is still spot on.

 Overall, it blows me away with how good it is.
 If a friend poured this beer for me blindly, I wouldn’t have the slightest inclination that it was a freaking year old.
 Let that sink in for a minute.
 A year-old IPA that’s still bursting with tropical aroma and flavor.